keklarup/WebScraping/README.md

 	url="https://www.wunderground.com/history/airport/KEUG/2016/01/%s/DailyHistory.htmlreq_city=Eugene&req_state=OR&req_statename=Oregon&reqdb.zip=97404&reqdb.magic=1&reqdb.wmo=99999" % (x)
 	html=urlopen(url)
 ```

-Another possibility is that you need to interact with the website to get the information (click a javascript button, for example).
-Requests can't do that.
-Look into something like Selenium if you need to interact with the page.
+So, you could visit many of these pages by writing a python script that created new url strings by changing the date.

-# 1 BeautifulSoup
+# BeautifulSoup to Navigate the HTML

-So now you have the html from the page, but no way of reading it.
+So now you have the HTML from the page, but no way of reading it.
 Cue BeautifulSoup.
 BeautifulSoup will do 2 major things for us.
-(1) It will decode the html into something we can read in the python script.
-(2) It will let us navigate through the many lines of html by making use of the tags and labels of html coding.
+(1) It will decode the HTML into something we can read in the python script.
+(2) It will let us navigate through the many lines of HTML by making use of the tags and labels of HTML coding.

 ```python
 from bs4 import BeautifulSoup
 soup=BeautifulSoup(html.read(),'lxml')
 print(soup)
 ```

-Of course, html is terrible to look through.
-See if you can find the email address in all this:
+This is the tedious bit.
+See if you can find the email address in the parsed HTML:

 ```html
 <!DOCTYPE doctype HTML public "-//W3C//DTD HTML 4.0 Frameset//EN">